 Professor Vincent Harley

-Disorders of sex development (intersex) and gender dysphoria (transsex) can be traumatic in children and adults and require ongoing endocrine, surgical and psychosocial care.
+Disorders of sex development (intersex conditions) and gender dysphoria (transsex) can be traumatic in children and adults and require ongoing endocrine, surgical and psychosocial care.
 Dr Harley is studying the genetics of these conditions to improve patient management.
 He has also uncovered completely unexpected roles for male sex determining gene SRY in the male brain and will test his novel SRY-based disease-modifying therapy in a first-in-human clinical trial on men with Parkinson’s disease.

 Targeting key regulators of innate immunity in inflammation-associated cancer

 Dysregulated innate immunity provides the cornerstone for the pathogenesis of inflammation-associated cancers, which account for 25 per cent of all human cancers.
 Among these, gastric, pancreatic and lung cancer (which is linked to the debilitating chronic obstructive pulmonary disease, or COPD) constitute the most common and lethal cancers worldwide, and present an enormous global health and economic burden.
 Professor Jenkin’s research aims to address the global unmet clinical need to advance precision medicine in gastric, pancreatic and lung cancers, and in COPD, by identifying key regulators of innate immunity for translation as novel personalised molecular biomarkers (early diagnostic, prognostic, predictive) and targets for treatment strategies.